-Keep in mind that you will access and update all client contact information in REDCap (see the section on REDCap Instructions).
+Keep in mind that you will access and update all client contact information in REDCap (see the Systems Manual for instructions).
 Make sure to verify and update client contact information during every successful contact attempt, including during the follow-up survey.